-Here are the most commonly indicated remedies to relieve an excruciating toothache
+Here are the most commonly indicated Homeopathic remedies for bedwetting or enuresis

 Shobha came to visit my clinic with a complaint that for her was quite funny to narrate.
 She felt that though she gets good sleep at night, the legs do not.
 She had an unpleasant tingling sensation in the legs, especially in the calf muscles, which made her to move around or apply bandage tightly.
 She felt better by stretching the leg out, but still the uncomfortable pain did persist for some time.
 The intensity of the pain also prevented her to fall asleep or getting continuous refreshing sleep.